WenjianYu/randQB_auto/README.md

 loadAminerMatrix.m -- Load the Aminer matrix.

+For any comments, please contact Wenjian Yu (yu-wj@tsinghua.edu.cn).
+Thanks!

+(Sorry, due to its large size Aminer100K_matrix.txt can't be uploaded here.
+If need it, please contact me)

 Reference

 [1] N. Halko, P.-G. Martinsson and J. A. Tropp, "Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions," SIAM Review, 53 (2011), no. 2, pp. 217{288.